This Unforgettable Oscars Moment Inspired Hollywood’s Most Sob-Worthy Finale Scene

 Hollywood seems to agree with that sentiment.
 As Camille gives her acceptance speech — “When I was a little girl walking down the street, I was called a lot of things.
 ‘Movie star’ wasn’t one of them,” she begins to a teary room — “Ending” flashes to a Black girl listening and lighting up, just from hearing Camille’s voice over the radio airwaves.
 Camille ends the speech by saying her win is proof that no little girl “will ever again be told that there are limits to what you can achieve.”
 It’s a scene engineered to make you cry over the enormity of the occasion.

-“Camille would have realized the weight to this as well.
-Obviously, it’s an amazing honor to win an Oscar as an actor, but for her it was about more than that,” Harrier explains of her character in this piece of “faction,” or fact-fiction hybrid, as she says creator Ryan Murphy calls it.
-“It was about little Black girls growing up like she did with not much and never seeing themselves reflected on-screen — never seeing themselves portrayed as intelligent or glamorous or beautiful, and recognizing that this is going to change the way that the world sees us.”
+“Camille would have realised the weight to this as well.
+Obviously, it’s an amazing honour to win an Oscar as an actor, but for her it was about more than that,” Harrier explains of her character in this piece of “faction,” or fact-fiction hybrid, as she says creator Ryan Murphy calls it.
+“It was about little black girls growing up like she did with not much and never seeing themselves reflected on-screen — never seeing themselves portrayed as intelligent or glamorous or beautiful, and recognising that this is going to change the way that the world sees us.”

 Advertisement